sderosiaux/golb/pages/2017-08-07-consumer-offsets/index.md

 The purpose of the `__consumer_offsets` topic is to keep the latest consumed offset per group/topic/partition, which is why the key is the combinaison of them.
 Through the compaction, only the latest value will be saved into Kafka's data, the past offsets are useless.
 It's a complement to the auto-cleaning done via the `expireTimestamp`.

-# Usage of the JSON version
+# Ingest the JSON into Druid

 Let's use our JSON topic to fulfill a timeseries database!